RedHatNordicsSA/linux4win/content/assign1.md

 openssh-server
 subscription-manager
 ```
 Once that is done please press the blue **Commit** button once and get a review of you selections.
-Again press the blue **Commit** button to return to the list of images.
+Again press the blue **Commit** button on the top of the page to return to the list of images.

 ## Add local users to the golden image

-:boom: Now if you click the name of your image:
+:boom: Return to the main page for your image by clicking on the name of your image:

 ![dependencies of packages](images/interface_myimage.png)